Mr-Abd-Elrahman/Bank_Project/README.md

 # 📂 Project versions :
 # 1️⃣ Bank 1 (Original)
 The base version of the banking system with essential client managemnt features:

--Add,Delete,Update and find Clients
+- Add,Delete,Update and find Clients
--basic Deposit and Withdraw
+- basic Deposit and Withdraw
--Display Clients list in a table format
+- Display Clients list in a table format
--Data stored in plain text file
+- Data stored in plain text file

 ---
 # 📂